Srihitha2/Software-Engineering/_posts/2023-02-14-Learningprogressweek3.md

 syntax: return expression;
 [return](https://github.com/Srihitha2/Software-Engineering/blob/main/codes/return.java)
 I had some hands-on time with the topics I have discussed so far such as data types, loops, conditional statements, and functions.
+Challenges: My main challenge was knowing where to look for errors.
+Debugging errors in various parts of the program, such as the syntax, logical errors, or issues with the input/output especially when working on complex programs.
+One more challenge is understanding algorithms and different components of the program.